4. ROAD RUNNING

 4.8.
 RANKING PERIOD

-- In every Rankings published prior to 12 August 2021 only those Performance Scores are considered, which were obtained by the athlete since 1 December 2018 (for the Marathon Event Group) or 1 January 2019 (for the Road Running Event Group) with the exception of the inactive period between 6 April 2020 and 30 November 2020, when no performances are considered for the Rankings.
-In Rankings published on or after 10 August 2021, only those Performance Scores are considered, which were obtained by the athlete in an 18 months active period prior to the date of the Rankings.
+- Only those Performance Scores are considered, which were obtained by the athlete in an 18 months active period prior to the date of the Rankings.
 The period does not include the inactive period between 6 April 2020 and 30 November 2020.

 - To avoid overweighting, competitions in the OW and DF Categories, and for all events groups, will only be included once in any edition of the Rankings, regardless of the 12 or 18 month rule.
-E.g. performances from the 2019 World Athletics Championships will be removed from the Rankings once the 2020 Olympic Games results are processed.
+E.g. performances from the 2021 Olympic Games will be removed from the Rankings once the 2022 World Athletics Championships results are processed.

 - In order to ensure that performances achieved at the Area Senior Outdoor Championships are calculated in the Rankings, the latest editions of the Area Senior Outdoor Championships are included in the Rankings calculation regardless of whether they fall in the Events’ respective Ranking Period, given that they were held within 3 full calendar years (e.g. after 1st January in the 3rd year prior to the date of the Rankings).